apache/incubator-retired-amaterasu/README.md

 ## Download

+For this preview version, we have packaged amaterasu nicely for you to just [download](https://s3-ap-southeast-2.amazonaws.com/amaterasu/amaterasu.tgz) and extract.
+Once you do that, you are just a couple of stpes away from running your first job.

 ## Configuration

 Configuring amaterasu is very simple.
 Before running amaterasu, open the `amaterasu.properties` file in the top-level amaterasu directory, and verify the following properties: